jschnab/pyms-plot/paper/paper.md

 PyMS uses the module tkinter to provide a graphical user interface for data visualization and to perform statistical tests.
 PyMS relies on [@pandas] to manipulate data, [@matplotlib] to build plots and [@SciPy] for statistics.

+# Acknowledgements

+This work was supported by a BBSRC grant (project reference BB/P003419/1) granted to Uta Paszkowski (Department of Plant Sciences, University of Cambridge, UK).

 # References